syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 textRange.CharacterFormat.FontSize = 10

-'Access the instance of the cell (second row, second cell) and add the content into cell
+'Accessess the instance of the cell (second row, second cell) and adds the content into cell

 textRange = table(1, 1).AddParagraph().AppendText("50")